Seoul Street Food - Part 1

 Tteokbokki / Ddukbokki / Rice Cakes

-The Ttukbaegi Gyeran Jjim / Steamed Egg In Pot is a simple but comforting Banchan / side dish, consisting of eggs seasoned with garlic, aekjeot / fish sauce, chicken stock, sesame oil, then steamed till soft and fluffy in an earthenware pot, garnished with scallions.
-Love the nice, light, eggy sweetness, which pairs well with the more heavily seasoned main dishes.
+The Ttukbaegi Gyeran Jjim / Steamed Egg In Pot is a simple but comforting Banchan / side dish, consisting of whisked chicken eggs seasoned with garlic, aekjeot / fish sauce, chicken stock, water, and sesame oil, then steamed till soft and fluffy in an earthenware pot, garnished with scallions.
+Love the light eggy savoury salty sweet flavour, which pairs well with the more heavily seasoned main dishes.

 Ttukbaegi Gyeran Jjim / Steamed Egg In Pot